Satan’s heavenly rebellion against God triggered an avalanche of suffering that continues today. Our personal rebellion against him adds to the slide.

 It is easy to understand why we rebel against God.

 We behold a mere reflection of his excellence.
-We know him only through his natural handiwork, his Biblical revelation, the experiences of others, and our conscience.
+We know him only through his natural handiwork, his Biblical revelation, our conscience, and the experiences of others.

 In addition, we are born with a sinful nature that compels us to think and act selfishly, independent of God.
 We live in a world of immorality that leads us astray.